 Finding work once you've decided to go freelance can be tricky.
 There are a million freelancer job sites out there, but the quality of work on offer can be alarmingly low.
 But of course, there’s good work on offer if you know where to look.

 To land the juiciest gigs, you have to specialise.
 The best clients won’t be listing their freelance and contract jobs on any of the mass-marketing job boards, so you’ll need to find the best freelance job sites in your niche.

-Firstly, we have our own specialist jobs board for the self-employed - we'd highly recommend taking a look before you try elsewhere!
+Firstly, we have our own specialist jobs portal for the self-employed - we'd highly recommend taking a look before you try elsewhere!

 For the IT contractor crowd, Elevate will cut out the recruiters and place you with the best clients quickly and easily - and with no finder’s fee carved out of your day rate, you’ll probably end up earning more.
 Upload your CV and receive job matches automatically.

 If you’re a writer, Contently is worth investigating.
 You might have one of their free portfolios already, but there’s a whole agency set-up lurking behind the scenes, connecting writers with brands looking for content marketing expertise.
 Rates are usually in the hundreds or thousands of dollars per article, and Contently is worth checking out for its game-changing payment-on-submission alone.